I-am-abdulazeez/stunk-docs/docs/react-stunk.md

 title: React + Stunk
 ---

-# ⚛️ React Stunk
+# ⚛️ React + Stunk

-Stunk integrates effortlessly with React through the `useChunk` hook, enabling components to reactively read and update state from a Chunk.
+Stunk works perfectly with React using the `useChunk` hook.
+It makes your components react to state changes instantly — no extra setup.

+---

-### Why use `useChunk`?
+## 💡 Why `useChunk`?

-✅ Reactive & Efficient – Automatically updates components when state changes.
+✅ **Reactive & Fast** – Updates UI automatically when the chunk changes
-✅ Optimized Rendering – Supports selectors to prevent unnecessary re-renders.
+✅ **Optimized Rendering** – Use selectors to avoid unnecessary re-renders
-✅ Simple & Flexible – Works with primitive values, objects, and async state.
+✅ **Simple & Flexible** – Works with numbers, objects, or async state

-## Installation
+## 📦 Installation

-Install `stunk` if you have not.
+Install Stunk in your React project:

 ```bash
 # npm